 - Fill out all of the required paperwork and file the paperwork in court.
 If you are working with an attorney he or she will review everything before you file it in court.
 You will want to make sure you make copies for your files and for the other parent’s files.
 The court will keep the original.
 Once a petition has been filed you will receive a court or mediation date.
 Both parents are required to be in attendance.
 If an agreement cannot be made at that date, the case will need to go in front of a court.

 Determining paternity and seeking child custody can be difficult.
-But a family law attorney will be able to help you through.
-If you decide to hire a family law attorney lawyer to help with your child custody case, it’s important to choose one that will be a good fit for you and your situation.
+But an attorney will be able to help you through.
+If you decide to hire a lawyer to help with your child custody case, it’s important to choose one that will be a good fit for you and your situation.
 They can advise on co-parenting schedules and how to work out child custody and alimony agreements should you decide to co-parent.
-Working with a family law attorney will help you receive a fair agreement.
+Working with an attorney will help you receive a fair agreement.